 Though Canvas can be rearranged with minimal disruption, Herman Miller’s customer care center made change even easier by placing a mobile Meridian pedestal and storage tower in each workstation.
 Both are on casters so reps can easily take their storage with them if they ever need to switch stations.

 In deciding among systems, the choice hinges on what a call center is asked to accomplish.
-For some, the frame-and-tile approach of Canvas may be the right choice.
+For some, Canvas may be the right choice.
 For others, the pole-based design of Resolve may make more sense.
 In some cases, such as technology-intensive call centers or those that depend on agents with specialized expertise, the Ethospace system meets the need.
 In all cases, a careful consideration of company culture and organizational goals helps ensure the best fit between furnishings and call center.

 AN ARRAY OF ERGONOMICALLY DESIGNED CHAIRS THAT SUPPORTS THE INDIVIDUAL

 When it comes to seating, the choice is clear: A high-performance work chair is a must, more so in call centers than just about any other application.
 Agent comfort, after all, isn’t an option, not when they’re sitting for hours at a time and expected to exhibit a perennially positive attitude.

 Herman Miller has a range of ergonomic chairs that are regularly specified for call centers, including Aeron and Celle.
 Like all standard Herman Miller office products, each carries a 12-year warranty that covers everything (even labor) and contains none of the exclusions that dilute the aptly named “limited” lifetime warranties offered by many competitors.